kmojsiewicz/vsRendering/README.md

 ## Description

 Textures are loaded from bitmap files.
+Vertices can be read from OBJ files.
-Matrix operations were used to rotate and display the cube: rotation around the Z axis, rotation around the X axis, translation and projection
+Matrix operations were used to rotate and display the object : rotation around the Z axis, rotation around the X axis, translation and projection.
+Filling the triangles is done by interpolating the colors of the vertices or using textures with a fast algorithm without using floating-point numbers.
+Pixel setting is done directly on memory.

 ## Getting Started